 Honors Articulation with Kirkwood Community College

 Mount Mercy University and Kirkwood Community College (KCC) Honors Program have developed a partnership which allows a KCC Honors program student to take either one Mount Mercy Honors section course or any three-credit hours course free of charge.
-For specific requirements and details contact the Honors Program Director at Mount Mercy University.
+For specific requirements and details contact the Honors Director at Mount Mercy University.

 Unit of Credit